seanKenkeremath/lords-and-lads/README.md

 Upon catching the hammer, the player must immediately move to the Strike phase without hesitation.

-If a player fails to catch the hammer they must drink and immediately end their turn, passing the hammer to the next play in turn order.
+If a player fails to catch the hammer, they must drink and immediately end their turn, passing the hammer to the next play in turn order.

-Before flipping the hammer, if the active player is a Lad they may call "Uprising" before flipping the hammer.
-If they do so then their turn counts as an Uprising (See Uprising section) and Uprising rules apply for the remainder of that turn.
+Before flipping the hammer, if the active player is a Lad, they may call "Uprising" before flipping the hammer.
+If they do so, their turn counts as an Uprising (See Uprising section), and Uprising rules apply for the remainder of that turn.

 #### Strike